FTChinese/ftc-android-kotlin/README.md

 DO NOT USE strings for array.
 If you mean an array, use an array.
 DO NOT USE a dot/comma...-separated string as array.

 JSON keys should indicated the meaning of their value.

+## Keystore File

+In the root of this project, add a file `keystore.properties` and add this line in it: `wechat.appId="your wechat app id"`.